davecom/SwiftSimpleNeuralNetwork/README.md

 ### Manual

 For the present, the best way to try the project out is through the wine and iris Xcode unit tests.
-Just download or clone the repository and run them from wit.
+Just download or clone the repository and run them from within Xcode.

 ### SPM